buddhanussati/meditator-journal/README.md

 > ***Combo Mechanism:*** Every session starts at **Low** intensity.
 For every 12 or 20 consecutive entries with a time gap ≤ *Mindfulness Threshold*, the mindfulness level increases by one tier (Low → Mid → Good → High).
 Exceeding the threshold resets the combo to Low.

-* **👆⏳ Hold = Awareness (Recognizing mental states, Detecting distractions):**
+* **👆⏳ Hold = Alertness (Recognizing mental states, Detecting distractions):**
-Press and hold the screen to record Awareness.
-Awareness is when you **realize** your current state of mind (e.g., catching your mind wandering, having stray thoughts, or losing focus on the object).
+Press and hold the screen to record Alertness.
+Alertness is when you **realize** your current state of mind (e.g., catching your mind wandering, having stray thoughts, or losing focus on the object).
 This is the moment of recognition and returning.

 #### **Confirmation Mode**